North Slope Wildlife: Conservation Through Tradition and Science

-The Department of Wildlife Management (DWM) facilitates sustainable harvest and monitors populations of fish and wildlife species through scientific research, indigenous ecological knowledge, leadership, and advocacy from local to international levels.
-The Department diversifies funding opportunities through the submission of grant proposals focusing on subsistence species and issues of the highest interest to North Slope residents.
+Mission: The Department of Wildlife Management ensures the sustainable harvest and health of fish and wildlife populations through a blend of scientific research, Indigenous knowledge, and community leadership.
+By engaging in advocacy from the local to the international level, the Department supports the North Slope’s traditional ways of life.
+Diversifying funding is a key priority, achieved by submitting grant proposals that address subsistence species and issues most important to North Slope residents.

 Links